Shooting Fireworks with an iPhone (Updated)

 Fireworks can be tricky to photograph with a regular camera.
-It’s even harder with an iPhone camera.
-If you’re going to be shooting fireworks over the next day or so, I’ve updated my classic post with tips to help you get the best shots possible using your iPhone’s camera, including options for the iPhone 5. >>>
+It’s harder with an iPhone, even with the camera of the the newer iPhones and their improved low-light sensitivity.
+If you’re going to be shooting fireworks over the next few days, here’s my classic post updated, with tips to help you get the best shots possible using your iPhone’s camera.

 The new low light mode of the iPhone 5 will almost definitely kick in, boosting your camera’s maximum ISO from 800 to 3200.
 This will make the shutter speed faster which is something you don’t want and will decrease image quality even further.
-If you have an iPhone 5, I recommend shooting with one of the third party camera apps below which will give you more control over the ISO and shutter speeds.
+If you have an iPhone 5 or newer, I recommend shooting with one of the third party camera apps below which will give you more control over the ISO and shutter speeds.

-Use a tripod or steady yourself and your iPhone.
+Use a tripod or steady yourself and your iPhone

 Even on the newest iPhones, the shutter will probably be open longer than normal.
 Without a tripod, any movement at all, even the slightest, could mean blurry photos.
 The best tripod mount I’ve found for an iPhone 5 is the ANYCASE Universal iPhone Tripod Adapter.
 It’s an extremely versatile tripod mount that will work with any iPhone, including an iPhone 5 — with or without a case.
-You can also mount your iPhone 4 or 4S to a tripod using a tiltpod
+You can also mount your iPhone 4 or 4S to a tripod using a Glif mount, a Diffcase or many other options.
+The Hipstamatic iPhone case for iPhone 4 and 4S even has a standard tripod mount.

-Turn off your flash.
+Turn off your flash

 All it will do is bounce light back from anything that’s near you and cause unwanted light anomalies in your photo.